pmd/pmd-designer/README.md

 Maybe it would be better to package
 * a fat jar with pmd dependencies as the main jar artifact
-* and another artifact with no pmd dependencies and a special classifier, that would be depended-on by pmd-dist
+* and another jar with no pmd dependencies and a special classifier, that would be depended-on by pmd-dist

 Wdyt?